RJ McLeod

 Our Approach

-We have a zero tolerance approach to any form of modern slavery and human trafficking in all its different forms and are committed to acting ethically and responsibly in our business relationships to ensure that slavery and human trafficking are not present in any part of our business or supply chain.
+We have a zero tolerance approach to any form of modern slavery and human trafficking in all its different forms and are committed to acting ethically and responsibly in our business relationships to ensure that modern slavery and human trafficking are not present in any part of our business or supply chain.

 We believe that everyone should have the opportunity to work.
 We comply with the applicable employment laws and our obligation is to ensure fairness in the hiring and advancement of all employees, both permanent and temporary, without discrimination.
 All of our staff have a personal responsibility for maintaining a respectful work atmosphere, free of abusive or unprofessional conduct.
 Every employee is expected to respect other people and treat them with dignity.

 Our commitment to respect in the workplace includes our full support for international efforts to promote ethical principles and practices related to the prevention of the exploitation and abuse associated with modern slavery and human trafficking.
-We also expect a similar commitment to these principles from all organisations with which we do business and will not support or do business with any party knowingly involved in slavery or human trafficking.
+We also expect a similar commitment to these principles from all organisations with which we do business and will not support or do business with any party knowingly involved in modern slavery or human trafficking.

 All our employees have a contract of employment.
 The contract sets out working conditions, hours of work, holiday entitlement and the like.
 Hourly paid site workers are engaged under a contract of employment which reflects the ‘Working Rule Agreement for the Construction Industry’, this being prepared by the Construction Industry Joint Council – a body incorporating the employer organisations and trade unions.
 It is the properly recognised terms of employment for construction companies and is subject to annual review.
-We are also an accredited employer under the Living Wage Foundation meaning that employees are paid at a level at not less than the Living Wage, this being of relevance to the likes of cleaning and security personnel.
+We are also an accredited employer under the Living Wage Foundation meaning that employees are paid at a level at not less than the Real Living Wage, this being of relevance to the likes of junior site operatives and cleaning and security personnel.

 Additionally, all of our employees receive a ‘Starter Pack’ on joining and included in this are our ‘Disciplinary and Grievance Documents’.
 These documents formally set out the processes to be followed when a grievance is raised or disciplinary action is required.
 The grievance and disciplinary procedure for our hourly-paid workforce exactly follows the procedures set out in the Working Rule Agreement (WR 22 Grievance Procedure and WR 23 Disciplinary Procedure).